Ford to triple exports from India with new $1 billion plant

 The Ford plant, spread over 460 acres, will have an initial installed annual capacity of 240,000 vehicles and 270,000 engines.

-"Over time in these emerging markets labour costs will go up," said David Scoch, president of Ford's Asia Pacific operations.
+"Over time in these emerging markets labor costs will go up," said David Scoch, president of Ford's Asia Pacific operations.
 "We have seen that in China."

 (Additional reporting by Aman Shah; Editing by Clara Ferreira Marques, Miral Fahmy and Mark Potter)